MicrosoftDocs/power-automate-docs/flow-docs/odata-filters.md

 * Familiarity with the basics of creating flows.
 You can review how to add [actions, triggers](multi-step-logic-flow.md#add-another-action), and [conditions](add-condition.md).
 The following steps assume that you know how to perform these actions.

 > [!TIP]
 > Every column name in the source and destination don't need to match, but you must provide data for all *required* columns when you insert or update an item.
-Microsoft Flow identifies the required fields for you.
+Power Automate identifies the required fields for you.
 >
 >

 ## Quick overview of the steps
-If you're comfortable with Microsoft Flow, use these quick steps to copy data from one data source to another:
+If you're comfortable with Power Automate, use these quick steps to copy data from one data source to another:

 1. Identify the source you'll monitor and the destination to which you'll copy changed data.
 Confirm you've access to both.
 2. Identify at least one column that uniquely identifies items in the source and destination.
 In the example that follows, we use the **Title** column, but you could use any column(s) you want.